crowdsourcing-class/crowdsourcing-class.github.io/IPython_install_guide.md

 You're in the home stretch of IPython Notebook set-up!
 Now you can return to your command line and run `$ pip install ipython[notebook]`.

+#####Debugging Tips:

 You may need to give pip extra permissions to get IPython installed, so if you see any error messages or exceptions mentioning permissions or installation failing, run `$ sudo pip install ipython[notebook]`.
 When you are successful, you'll see some packages download and the command line wait for your next input.

+At this point, some users have seen an error: "IPython 4.0.1 does not provide the extra 'notebook.'"
+If you see this, you can resolve it by running:

+`$ pip install -Iv ipython[notebook]==3.2.0` instead of `$ pip install ipython[notebook]`

+#####Finally:

-Type `$ ipython notebook` to launch a new browser tab that acts as a server for your notebooks.
+Type `ipython notebook` to launch a new browser tab that acts as a server for your notebooks.
 Here, on the dashboard, you can create new notebooks and modify existing notebooks and Python scripts.

 You're all set!